-If you are experiencing hip, buttock, hamstring or sciatic pain then you may be suffering Piriformis Syndrome.
+If you are experiencing hip, buttock, hamstring or sciatic pain, then you may be suffering from Piriformis Syndrome.

-Your diagnosis of piriformis syndrome should be made after a spinal nerve root compression (eg disc bulge) has been eliminated as a cause of your sciatica
+Your diagnosis of piriformis syndrome should initially exclude spinal nerve root compression (e.g. disc bulge) as a cause of your sciatica symptoms.

 Where is your Piriformis Muscle?

 Your piriformis muscle originates mostly from your sacrum (base of the spine) to insert on the greater trochanter of the femur (thigh bone).
 In the standing position, your piriformis muscle is a lateral hip rotator muscle, but it changes to a medial hip rotator in hip flexion due to its orientation.

 You may experience one or more of the following symptoms:

 - Pain felt in one buttock – but you may experience radiation of pain down the back of the leg (sciatica).

 - Pain aggravated by prolonged sitting or activities that stress the piriformis muscle.